ufal/UMR/doc/entities.md

 ### product

 This class is not listed in the current UMR guidelines, which seems to be a gap that has to be patched.
-But the current taxonomy lists some types that could be classified as special cases of `product`, such as `aircraft-type` or `car-make`.
+The current taxonomy actually lists some types that could be classified as special cases of `product`, such as `aircraft-type` or `car-make`.
 But there are proper names for other products, like _Persil_ in example (4) above.
 Products are typical examples of what we call categorial named entity.

 ### to be continued...